tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.train.shuffle_batch_join.md

 Create batches by randomly shuffling tensors.

 The `tensors_list` argument is a list of tuples of tensors, or a list of dictionaries of tensors.
-Each element in the list is treated similarily to the `tensors` argument of `tf.train.shuffle_batch()`.
+Each element in the list is treated similarly to the `tensors` argument of `tf.train.shuffle_batch()`.

 This version enqueues a different list of tensors in different threads.